 It is Truth that needs to be practiced, lived into.

 You can glimpse it in nature - in the vastness of the ladscape, or in the beauty of dew drops caught on a spiderweb in the morning.
 You can feel it emerging from conversations that invite complexity, diversity and oneness all at the same time, as if a prism reflecting one ray of light, your consciousness aware of each refraction and its origin.
 You can glimpse it when in deep meditation or in the flow of the moment, when you are more yourSelf than ever before, and yet your self is nowhere to be found.
 You can glimpse it when you feel the absolute pain of what happened to you and yet you know underneath it all there is Love and it is the most healing force there is.
 You glimpse it when you recognise that behind all the different ways It expresses itself, the Divine is present in everything, every person, animal, plant, everything we can see and feel, and for a moment you have an indescribable feeling of Oneness.

-Tip: The spiritual journey is not about chasing highs, avoiding pain, or checking out of life – the spiritual path is one of heightened awareness and sensitivity, unbridled joy, openness to Truth, and learning to be with complex, paradoxical experiences, with the not-knowing, at oneness with everything, including yourSelf.
-It is not a goal or a place to get to, it’s a way of living.
+Tip: The spiritual journey is not about chasing highs, avoiding pain, or checking out of life - the spiritual path is one of heightened awareness and sensitivity, unbridled joy, openness to Truth, and learning to be with complex, paradoxical experiences, with not knowing, at oneness with everything, including yourSelf.
+It is not a goal or a place to get to, it's a way of living.
 The spiritual path is one that goes through inner peace, turmoil, sometimes great suffering, but always deeper presence.
 The journey is the destination.
 Cherish it.